Stress leads to emotional eating and influences your eating habits

 Stress has been shown to physically alter blood vessels and alter the brain.
 Cortisol also affects your desire to eat.
 It blocks your appetite and suppresses neurotransmitters (leptin), which, in turn, leads to an awakened appetite and the secretion of insulin.
 When insulin levels are high, the body screams for sugar, like sweets, chocolate, cakes, etc. These cravings for sweets begin to overwhelm us and we feel powerless and out of control.
 With this experience, we create emotional eating habits.

 Did you know that women are more prone to mental illness than men?

-When it comes to depression, unhealthy eating habits, anxiety disorders and sleeping problems, women lead the pack.
+When it comes to depression, unhealthy eating habits, anxiety disorders, and sleeping problems, women lead the pack.
 A study of more than 13,000 participants in 25 countries, sheds light on the fact that: Women still do three times more housework than men, even when they have full-time jobs.

 Women in Europe do better, stress-wise, when they spend more time at work and less time doing housework.
 Women handle stress differently than men.
 “Men drink, women worry.”
 That’s an old slogan used by Anglo-American psychiatrists.

 But now that women make up a large percentage of the workforce, alcohol consumption by women has increased exponentially.
 And there are many physicians that are concerned about women drinking more and more, particularly during pregnancy.
-While bullying in the professional world enjoys much of the media spotlight, stress of child rearing is, comparatively speaking, given little attention.
+While bullying in the professional world enjoys much of the media spotlight, the stress of child rearing is, comparatively speaking, given little attention.

-As long as political recognition goes to how well women fulfil their roles as providers in the home – for children and the older generation – the imbalance of women suffering from mental illnesses will remain unchanged.
+As long as political recognition goes to how well women fulfill their roles as providers in the home – for children and the older generation – the imbalance of women suffering from mental illnesses will remain unchanged.
 One group, particularly susceptible to the pressure of stress is mothers between 30 and 60.